-Please let me know on this situation.
+Please let me know about this situation.

 Nimisha Jha